Magi-Nation: Creature Listing

 Bhatar

 With its tremorsense, the Bhatar can detect creatures below the surface.
-The Bhatar generally knows when a creature is below it, and can burrow down quickly (it can use Charging movement with its burrow), and frequently can catch the creature flatfooted.
+The Bhatar generally knows when a creature is below it, and can burrow down quickly (it can use charging movement with its burrow), and frequently can catch the creature flatfooted.
 The Bhatar can use its lower root-like tendrils to grab (and constrict) a creature which is buried.
 The tendrils can reach up to 20' below the Bhatar.

 Bikneets